bitcoin/bitcoin/doc/files.md

 `./`         | `db.log`          | BDB error file
 `./`         | `wallet.dat`      | Personal wallet (a BDB database) with keys and transactions
 `./`         | `.walletlock`     | BDB wallet lock file

+## Filesystem recommendations

+When choosing a filesystem for the data directory (`datadir`) or blocks directory (`blocksdir`), some filesystems should be avoided:

+- **macOS**: The exFAT filesystem should not be used.
+There have been multiple reports of database and other corruption when using exFAT on macOS for Bitcoin Core.
+This appears to be due to filesystem-level issues with exFAT on the macOS operating system.
+See [Issue #31454](https://github.com/bitcoin/bitcoin/issues/31454) for more details.

 ## Notes